Pushtimarga Sampradaya: Viṭṭhalanātha

 In 1540, the Gauḍiya priests of Śrī Nāthajī, whom Vallabha hired, were expelled from Govardhan Hill which gave the Puṣṭimārga sole control over the deity's worship.
 In 1542, Gopīnātha died with his son soon dying as well, leaving Viṭṭhalanātha as the leader of the Puṣṭimārga.
 From 1543 to 1581 Viṭṭhalanātha went on fundraising tours to Gujarat where he converted many merchants, agriculturalists, and artisans.
 He also successfully obtained the royal Hindu and Mughal patronage for the sect.
 He heavily transformed the simple sevā of his father's time into a deeply aesthetic experience that sought to recreate the daily life of Kr̥ṣṇa in which he was offered expensive clothing, jewelry, perfumes, and sumptuous meals.
 The arts of paintings and poetry were also added to the rituals to enhance their appeal.
 Upon Viṭṭhalanātha's death the spiritual leadership of the sect was divided among his seven sons among whom he had distributed the major svarūpas of Kr̥ṣṇa and granted the sole right to bestow the brahmasambandha mantra, that is, to initiate new members.
 Thus, the Puṣṭimārga was divided into Seven Houses (Sāt Ghar) or Seven Seats (Sāt Gaddī), with all patrilineal male descendants of Vallabha having these rights.
 These descendants have the titles of mahārājā (Great King) or gosvāmi (Lord of Cows), and the chief mahārāja of the First House has the title of tilkāyat and is primus inter pares.

+Since the division of guruship at the death of Vitthalanatha, the sampradaya has had no overall central authority.
+Leadership was divided among Vitthalanatha's seven sons as seven separate but equal centres, spiritual authority remaining confined to the male line of descent from Vallabhacharya, and each guru is the final authority among his own initiated followers.
+The eldest male-line descendants of the seven sons enjoy an enhanced status as custodians of the most revered svarupas; among them, the descendant of Giridhara, the eldest son, holds the greatest spiritual status as custodian of the original Shrinathji svarupa at Nathdwara, which attracts pilgrims from all centres of the sampradaya.